physicsninja/physicsninja.github.io/_posts/science/2017-01-23-Simple-STFMR.md

 This thin film of magnet is "grown" (a more physically correct term might be "deposited") either above or below a thin film of the material from which we are trying to extract information about its spin-torque generating properties.
 This stack of magnet+material-of-interest is then turned into a device which consists of a strip of the stack typically 5-10 $\mu$m wide and long with large metal contact pads at either end to facilitate interaction with the macroscopic experimental set up.
 The actual device length and width are chosen to minimize in-plane demagnetization fields (<em>i.e.</em> having a low-ish aspect ratio) and to have resistance as close to but greater than 50 Ohms as possible (to maximize RF power transmission).
 To do the experiment, we apply a radio frequency current at a fixed frequency (1-40 GHz), sweep an external magnetic field, and measure the DC voltage response.

 For our analysis we will want to make a sensible choice of coordinates to simplify our lives.
 From a device perspective, it is natural to put $\hat{z}$ out of the plane and $\hat{y}$ along the direction of current flow through the device.
-While natural-seeming, a more convenient choice is to put $\hat{y}$ parallel to the magnetization direction, keeping $\hat{z}$ the same (due to the demagnetization field of the thin film keeping the equilibrium magnetization direction in-plane).
+While this choice seems somewhat natural, a more convenient choice is to put $\hat{y}$ parallel to the magnetization direction, keeping $\hat{z}$ the same (due to the demagnetization field of the thin film keeping the equilibrium magnetization direction in-plane).
 To keep track of this distinction, the natural device-based coordinates will be primed (<em>i.e.</em> $\hat{y}'$).
 Figure 1 lays this out graphically.
 Why make this choice?
 We expect the magnetization to oscillate around it's equilibrium direction so making its equilibrium direction correspond to an axis simplifies the number of directions we have to consider.
 To get back to the device coordinates, we'll just need to do a simple rotation matrix transformation (mostly, there are a few extra subtleties).

 <figure>
 <img src="{{ site.urlimg }}STFMR/coordinates.png">